jasbits/gravity-forms-multi-form-sticky-field-sharing/docs/about.md

 # Note to Developers

-Three levels of debugging support per form is available (see docs).
+Three levels of filtered diagnostics for debug support per form is available (see docs).

 Hidden feature:  A timestamp generator merge tag called `{time_unix}` is globally functional when the plugin is enabled.
 It will filter on all merge tag rendering events.
 Its action is to replace the tag with a string representation of the current Unix time (seconds since epoch).
 This is a useful means to provide a way of time-stamping rendered output, such as inserting into a hidden field's default value, or used in a link's query string construction for creating a "cache-busting" unique URL.
 Example: `http://mama.yo?date={time_unix}`